Larripa/DATA-271/README.md

 - Using APIs and Cleaning Data (National Centers for Environmental Information Temperature Data from NOAA)

+- Tidy Data (Women in the Workforce Data from Tidy Tuesday)

 - Web Scraping (Senator Data and Country GDP Data)

 - Grammar of Graphics (Gapminder Data for Life Expectancy and GDP)